d-xo/builder/README.md

-# Workspace
+# builder

-`workspace` is a tool to help manage isolated per project build environments
+`builder` is a tool to help manage isolated per project build environments

-You can think of it as an extremely simplified version of vagrant that works only with docker containers.

 ## Usage